MisksHatesNumberBlocks/box2d-lua/README.md

 # X or Y velocity
-Ermm, actually i'm not gonna add x and y velocity because this is not [scratch](https://scratch.mit.edu). 🤓👆 Also i tried to make velocity with local variables but it didn't work. 🥺
+Ermm, actually i'm not gonna add x and y velocity because this is not [scratch](https://scratch.mit.edu). 🤓👆 Also i tried to make velocity with local variables but it didn't work. 🥺 Also don't forget that [castle.xyz](https://castle.xyz) already has x and y velocity